jhdrn/TextPub/README.md

 By creating sub folders to `/posts`, article categories (and sub categories) are made.
 Each folder will be converted to a `Category`.

 ### Pages
-All files in the `/pages` folder are converted to `Page`'s which contains the following properties:
+All files in the `/pages` folder are converted to `IPage`'s which contains the following properties:

 * **Title**: If the text starts with a header tag, it's contents will be used as title.
 If not, the name of the file will be used as title.
 * **Body**: The HTML-formatted contents of the file but without the title if any.